awsdocs/aws-direct-connect-user-guide/doc_source/create-lag.md

 1. Choose **Create**\.

-To create a LAG from existing connections, the connections must be on the same AWS device \(terminate at the same AWS Direct Connect endpoint\), and they must use the same bandwidth\.
-You cannot migrate a connection from an existing LAG if removing the connection causes the original LAG to fall below its setting for minimum number of operational connections\.
+To create a LAG from existing connections, the connections must be on the same AWS device \(terminate at the same AWS Direct Connect endpoint\)\.
+They must also use the same bandwidth\.
+You cannot migrate a connection from an existing LAG if removing the connection causes the original LAG to fall below its setting for the minimum number of operational connections\.

 **Important**
 For existing connections, connectivity to AWS is interrupted during the creation of the LAG\.